A Unified Review of Deep Learning for Automated Medical Coding: Introduction

 \section{Introduction}

+In the field of Natural Language Processing (NLP), deep learning that builds deep neural networks for representation learning has attracted significant attention from the research community and achieved superior performance in various applications such as automatic extraction of useful information and answer generation from human queries~\cite{otter2020survey,torfi2020natural}.

+NLP techniques allow the machine to process human languages automatically and have been widely studied in analyzing health-related texts, measuring healthcare quality, and promoting the delivery of healthcare services.
+For example, Sentic PROMs (patient-reported outcome measures) enable patients' physio-emotional sensitivity tracking and measuring healthcare quality through sentic computing on free-text patient notes~\cite{cambria2012sentic}.
+Contextualized text representations and classification models also facilitate outbreak management during epidemics~\cite{khatua2019tale}.
+There are other patient-centered applications, such as proactive mental healthcare~\cite{ji2022suicidal} and patient opinion mining~\cite{cambria2010sentic}, to name a few.

+This review focuses on deep neural network-based NLP techniques for automated medical coding with medical ontologies, also known as medical code assignment, medical code prediction, medical coding, or clinical coding.
+Medical code assignment uses all types of clinical notes to predict medical codes in a supervised manner with human-annotated codes~\cite{perotte2014diagnosis}, formulated as a multi-class multi-label text classification problem in the medical domain.

+Most deep learning-based medical coding models are trained in a centralized manner, while some recent publications investigate the emerging application of federated learning~\cite{chen2022training}.

 Healthcare workers write clinical notes about a patient's health status to document their insights and observations for further diagnosis decision support.
-Clinical notes as free-text descriptions are an essential component of Electronic Health Records (EHRs), which contain patient medical history, symptom description, lab test result summary, reasons for diagnoses, and daily activities.
-In typical medical classification systems, diagnosis codes identify a patient's diseases, disorders, symptoms, and specific reasons for the hospital visit.
+Clinical notes as free-text descriptions are an essential component of Electronic Health Records (EHRs), which contain patient medical history, symptom description, lab test result summary, reasons for diagnoses, and daily activities~\cite{li2022neural}.
+Diagnosis codes in typical medical classification systems identify a patient's diseases, disorders, symptoms, and specific reasons for the hospital visit.
 In contrast, procedural codes or intervention codes identify surgical, medical, or diagnostic interventions.
-Diagnosis codes assigned by a trained health professional act as the standard translation of written patient descriptions.
-With procedural codes, diagnostic coding is an integral part of the clinical coding process in health information management.
+Diagnosis codes, which a trained health professional assigns, act as the standard translation of written patient descriptions.
+Diagnostic coding is an integral part of the clinical coding process in health information management with procedural codes.

+Medical coding, particularly for billing purposes, often operates separately from the clinical care process and may not significantly impact immediate patient care decisions.
+While medical coding primarily serves billing and administrative purposes, accurate coding does have broader implications for healthcare quality assessment, research, and resource allocation~\cite{burns2012systematic,nair2013ensuring,burks2022systematic}.
+It can play a role in retrospective analysis, identifying trends in patient populations, and assessing the effectiveness of certain treatments or interventions.